In Deep Sand - Revised - 11/15

 The villagers just went on, at least until the walls started to connect.
 Once they set the connecting walls up the civilians were lost.
 Naruto had his clones scout the whole place and walk up buildings to make it as twisting as possible, and by evening they had formed a maze in the village.
 The people were now really mad, but they just went to their homes for the day, and any shinobi that passed forgot about the maze, they just blew the walls down or jumped over them.

 As the sun fell low, Naruto was getting fed up.
 He would get a reaction from them, even if it meant asking Shino to help.

-The next morning a young boy heard his mother giggle then shout at the wonder of it all.
+The next morning a young boy heard his mother giggle, a sound he didn't hear very often.
+Then a shout at the "wonder of it all".
 Running outside he saw green… everywhere there were these giant plants!
 Tall shafts of wood and leaves reaching up into the sky some were as tall as buildings.